cmu-phil/tetrad/README.md

 where [g] is the maximum number of Gigabytes you wish to allocate to the process.

-# Bug Reports

-Please submit issue requests for Tetrad using our [Issue Tracker](https://github.com/cmu-phil/tetrad/issues).

-# Documentation

-If you're new to Tetrad, here is a [Tutorial](https://rawgit.com/cmu-phil/tetrad/development/tetrad-gui/src/main/resources/resources/javahelp/manual/tetrad_tutorial.html).
-Also, here is our [Manual](https://htmlpreview.github.io/?https:///github.com/cmu-phil/tetrad/blob/development/docs/manual/index.html).
-If you like to watch thought-provoking lectures, here are some [lectures on the Center for Causal Discovery site](https://www.ccd.pitt.edu/video-tutorials/).

 # Command Line

 We have a tool, [Causal Command](https://github.com/bd2kccd/causal-cmd), that lets you run Tetrad algorithms at the command line.